 Brian calls his series Partner Dance With Brian’s Beginners and says he’ll cover a few basics in a 30-60 minute online class.
 In addition, higher-level instruction is available on 2 DVD’s he offers on his website.
 Due to his easy-going style, it’s a fun class for everyone!

-Learning to dance using videos available online is a cost-effective and convenient way to get you moving on the dance floor.
+Learning to dance using online videos is a cost-effective and convenient way to get moving on the dance floor.
 Why don’t you give it a try?

 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.